thinkst/canarytokens-docker/README.md

 Overview
 --------
-Canarytokens helps track activity and actions on your network.
+Canarytokens help track activity and actions on your network.

-If you have any issues please check out our FAQ over [here](https://github.com/thinkst/canarytokens/wiki#), or create an issue and we'll try get back to you as soon as possible.
+If you have any issues please check out our FAQ over [here](https://github.com/thinkst/canarytokens/wiki#), or create an issue and we'll try to get back to you as soon as possible.

 Prerequisites
 -------------